sdondley/ClimateChangeChat/perl.md

             * The ones that seem to work are the better ones
     * we will cover how to do this later
 * you need to configure neovim to use the language server you installed
-    * we will cover the settings need to connect to the perl language servers
+    * we will cover the settings need to connect to the perl language servers in a bit
     * this is where the nvim-lspconfig plugin comes in
         * written in a language called "lua"
             * why lua?